-The platform offers built-in tools to help engage and encourage students with a wide variety of content like videos, text, games, and more.
+The learning engagement platform offers built-in tools to help engage and encourage students with a wide variety of content like videos, text, games, and more.

 As a business communication tool, Slack is quick, simple, and targeted.
 Teams can experience a unique learning design through interactive channels that spark conversation and feedback in real-time.